BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 If you want to add something to MyTabTwo, just use a function on MyTabTwo instead.

-And if we want to add something to the component we added to the Tab we name it again to be able to use it.

 ### **2.4.2\.
 Hiding Content: Collapsing Headers**

 CollapsingHeaders offer a nice way to organize and hide/reveal content in ImGui.
 To begin, we'll need to introduce a CollapsingHeader into on of our objects.
 Which one we add components to is now entirely up to you.

-If you looked at the documentation of the ExtIdeHelpers.lua file, you might also already know how to add on if you look at how the function was named.
+If you looked at the documentation of the ExtIdeHelpers.lua file, you might also already know how to add one if you look at how the function was named.
-Just like the oder ones, we will start with an ``:`` and type ``Add``, then the ``component`` we want to add.
+Just like the other ones, we will start with an ``:`` ,type ``Add`` and then the ``component`` we want to add.

 ```lua
 :		Add		CollapsableHeader
 :AddCollapsableHeader()
 ```

-We can accomplish this by instructing our window to employ the AddCollapsingHeader() function.
+As before, if you give it a name it becoms its own object which you can add additional components to.
+Meaning, as soon as you start adding Texts, Buttons or other components, they will under the control of the header you created.
+So whenever you collapse it, they will vanish.

+If you did this to the first tab which still had other components which were added to the overall "MyWindow", you will notice that they will NOT collapse.
+Thats because they are attached to the window object and not the CollapsableHeader.
+If you added one to another tab, you can test this by adding other components to the tab itself and not to the header.
+This will result in the same outcome.

+Only components that are part of the CollapsableHeader hierarchy, will be hidden if you collapse it.
+Components on other Objects will not be hidden.
+Think about putting boxes within boxes within boxes or Matryoshka Dolls.
+Components you add to objects that are themselves within a CollapsableHeader will naturally be hidden as well since they are under the control an object which would get hidden.

 ### **2.4.3\.
-Navigating with Trees**
+Navigating through Trees**

+something about AddTree() usage

 ### **2.4.4\.
 Grouping Components**

+something about AddGroup() usage

 ### **2.4.5\.
 Organizing and Managing Data with Tables**

+something about AddTable() usage how tables are build and why every table needs to at least use AddRow() once how you determine columns and create cells

+## **2.5\.
+Transition into ImGui logic**

+Make yourself familiar with different UI structures you can build manually, because next we are going to talk about some logic you can add to buttons, checkboxes, etc.
+This may include sudden jumps between Part 2 and 3 because some stuff you can and might want to do will lead you to create links between the logic of a button itself and events you have to create to communicate with the server.

+So take some time and try to create a rough outline on what you might want your mod too look like so you are getting accustomed to quickly creating new ImGui objects and their components.

+Below are some additional resources.